 Potential corrections should be proposed directly to the relevant WGs (preferably with accompanying documents clearly articulating the motivation for the change).

-IEEE 802 thanks 3GPP RAN for allowing the participants of IEEE 802 the opportunity to comment on the LAA CRs.
+IEEE 802 thanks 3GPP RAN for allowing the participants of IEEE 802 the opportunity to comment on the LAA CRs, and more generally for 3GPP’s engagement with IEEE 802 on 802.11/LAA coexistence issues.
 IEEE 802 looks forward to reviewing the responses to our comments and the resulting changes to the LAA specification.

-IEEE 802 believes this process of collaboration between IEEE 802 and 3GPP RAN should result in an LAA specification that better supports fair sharing of unlicensed spectrum by both 802.11 and LAA equipment.
-Further, it should also result in a better LAA specification that leverages the long experience of IEEE 802 in defining effective and fair sharing protocols in unlicensed spectrum.
+IEEE 802 believes this process of collaboration between IEEE 802 and 3GPP RAN will result in an LAA specification that better supports fair sharing of unlicensed spectrum by both 802.11 and LAA equipment.
+Further, it will also result in a better LAA specification that leverages the long experience of IEEE 802 in defining effective and fair sharing protocols in unlicensed spectrum.

-This document contains comments by participants in IEEE 802 particularly focused on CR_R1_157922, which contains specifications for “Channel Access Procedures for LAA”.
-While not all participants in IEEE 802 agree with every comment, the comments represent concerns and suggestions by a sufficient number of IEEE 802 participants.
-Other documents may contain comments on other aspects of the LAA CRs.
+This document contains comments by participants in IEEE 802, particularly focused on CR_R1_157922 (Introduction of LAA (eNB Channel Access Procedures)) [1] and CR_RP_152258 (Introduction of LAA) [2].
+These comments are offered in the interest of improving the performance of all systems, including LAA, in unlicensed spectrum.

+References

+[1] R1-157922 Change Request for 36.213 “Introduction of LAA (eNB Channel Access Procedures)”

+[2] RP-152258 Change Request for 36.211 “Introduction of LAA”

+[3] R1-155310, “Energy detection threshold for LAA”, Intel Corporation

+[4] R1-152936, “Coexistence Evaluation Results Using LBT Category 4 for Wi-Fi DL and LAA DL only Scenario”, Broadcom Corporation

+[5] R1-152937, “Coexistence Evaluation Results Using LBT Category 4 for Wi-Fi DL+UL and LAA DL only Scenario”, Broadcom Corporation

 IEEE 802 has numerous comments in relation to CR_R1_157922 (Channel Access Procedures for LAA)

-The following pages contain a variety of comments related to the LAA specification, focusing on CR_R1_157922 (Channel Access Procedures for LAA), that have been highlighted by IEEE 802 participants.
+The following pages contain a variety of comments related to the LAA specification, focusing on CR_R1_157922 (Introduction of LAA (eNB Channel Access Procedures)) [1] and CR_RP_152258 (Introduction of LAA) [2], that have been highlighted by IEEE 802 participants:

-1.
+1. Radio equipment in unlicensed spectrum should not transmit energy for the primary purpose of blocking access to the channel to others

+2. Transmission of Discovery Reference Signals should be clearly bounded to avoid excess airtime overhead on unlicensed spectrum

+3. Radio equipment in unlicensed spectrum should detect neighboring networks with sufficient sensitivity to ensure fair coexistence

+4. LAA and IEEE 802.11 slot boundaries should align as accurately as possible to preserve spectral efficiency in unlicensed spectrum

+5. LAA and 802.11 multi-channel aggregation schemes should align

+6. Radio equipment in unlicensed spectrum should stop transmission as soon as transmission of useful data is complete

+7. Channel access that is obtained using special access mechanisms for high priority data should not be used to transmit lower priority data

+8. The maximum continuous transmission time should be limited to avoid blocking latency sensitive traffic on coexisting networks

+9. Adjustment of channel access contention window should be based on comparable indicators of congestion to ensure fairness between technologies

+10. Adjustment of channel access contention window should be clearly defined

+11. The channel access state machine during channel sensing should be clearly defined

+12. The use of the back off mechanism should be clearly defined

 A common theme in these comments is that LAA has been underspecified and ambiguously specified.
 This approach is acceptable when there is a mechanism to resolve these issues after the specification stage.
 The Wi-Fi industry has traditionally resolved many such problems with the 802.11 specification at the plugfesting stage undertaken by the Wi-Fi Alliance.
 It is likely that the major operators have led equivalent processes in relation to licensed operation.